 So how do you pay if you’re in a Kurzparkzone during restricted hours?

-Your main option is to buy, fill out and display a Parkschein (a prepaid ticket/voucher).
+- Buy, fill out and display a Parkschein (a prepaid ticket/voucher)

 - Buy time through your mobile phone.
 You must first register with the Handyparken website, buy credit, and then use SMS or an app to purchase a Parkschein digitally

 The second option is easy and convenient, but the website was only available in German last time I checked.
 So the first option may be better for you as a visitor.

 Obviously, Vienna has many surface, multistorey and underground car parks, and these are usually well-signposted on main roads.
 They may be quite expensive, though.

 Park and Ride (P&R or P+R) garages attached to some subway stations, outlying railway stations, and similar offer the best value for money: you can park the whole day for as little as €4.10 (at the time of writing).

 By the way, even though the national language is German, Vienna uses the English expression and abbreviation for these facilities.

 So you may want to park up the car, then take in the sights using public transport.
 The trams, trains, subways and buses are cheap to use, frequent, and efficient.

 The P&R system works well but just be careful you get the right ticket.